High risk groups

 By maintaining records of staff, customers and visitors, and sharing these with NHS Test and Trace where requested, we can help to identify people who may have been exposed to the coronavirus.

-The use of your information is covered by the General Data Protection Regulations Article 6 (1) (c) – a legal obligation to which we as a are subject to.
+The use of your information is covered by the General Data Protection Regulations Article 6 (1) (c) – a legal obligation to which we are subject to.
 The legal obligation to which we are subject means that we are mandated by new regulations from the Government to co-operate with the NHS Test and Trace service, in order to help maintain a safe operating environment and to help fight any local outbreak of corona virus.

 Who might we share this information with?